blbadger/blbadger.github.io/neural-networks3.md

 {% include youtube.html id='rZRQa3ExzTU' %}

-Close observations shows that a small number of points are poorly predicted by the model, to be specific the trained model yields far lower expected values compared to the actual $y$ value.
+with the trained model achieving $R^2>0.997$, meaning that less than $0.3%$ of the variation in the actual value was not accounted for by the model's prediction.
+Further observation shows that a small number of points are poorly predicted by the model, to be specific the trained model yields far lower expected values compared to the actual $y$ value.
 Why could this be?
 On explanation is that this nonlinear function is more difficult to fit for our model, but this does not seem likely given that the model was capable of fitting a quite complicated nonlinear function to the first control.
 This is because the input encoding requires the model to be able to decode a sequence of characters into a number, such that the model must learn a far more complicated function than $y=10d$.

 If the model is capable Observing the **Cost** input, we find that a small number of examples contain 5 digit cost values.
 Our encoding scheme only takes 4 characters from that input, which results in ambiguous information being fed to the model, as $13400$ and $1340$ would be indistinguishable.
 We can rectify this by assigning the **Cost** input to take 5 characters as follows: